cyberark/conjur-service-broker-go/README.md

         -----END CERTIFICATE-----
         ```

-    - `ENABLE_SPACE_IDENTITY`:
+    *   `ENABLE_SPACE_IDENTITY`:
         When set to `true`, the service broker provides applications with a Space-level `host` identity, rather than create a new `host` identity for each application in Conjur at bind time.
 This allows the broker to use a Conjur follower for application binding, rather than the Conjur master.

     To load these environment variables into the Service Broker's environment, run:

-    ```
+    ```sh
     cf set-env conjur-service-broker CONJUR_VERSION [value]
     cf set-env conjur-service-broker CONJUR_ACCOUNT [value]
     cf set-env conjur-service-broker CONJUR_APPLIANCE_URL [value]